 It’s not quite that simple.
 I eliminate older prospects, and I usually eliminate players so bad there is no owner in any of my leagues who would ever consider picking that player.
 Then I divide the remainder into quartiles.

-For this web site, I took the 100 “best” batters/pitchers from each of the AAA, AA and High-A leagues in 2019, aggregated the lists, eliminated those 26 and older, and those at the extremes, and wound up with about 800 names each (batters and pitchers).
-Each category contains roughly 200 players.
+For this web site, I take the 100 “best” batters/pitchers from each of the AAA, AA and High-A leagues in the most recent minor league season, aggregate the lists, eliminated those 26 and older, and those at the extremes, and wind up with about 800 names each (batters and pitchers).
+For the 2019 season (remember, there was no 2020 minor league season), each category contained roughly 200 players.

 Sources of Information